 That’s why it so important to be careful of what you say after an accident.
 The insurance companies are going to look for any excuse to get out of paying you the compensation you are owed for your injuries.
 They are going to look for anything you’ve done or said since the accident to try and cast doubts on your injury claims.

-Speak to a Lakeland Personal Injury Attorney First
+Speak to a Lutz Personal Injury Attorney First

 Never ever speak to an insurance company representative after an accident without speaking to a lawyer first.
 In fact, you shouldn’t discuss your case with anyone except your lawyer.
 That includes posting about your case on social media.